Ad Inspector

 - The ad decision server's response for each of those ads.

-- The tracking data that we provided to the ad decision server.
+- The tracking data provided to the ad decision server.

 As illustrated above, each ad job consists of the following components: